 Because Easter is a beginning, not an ending.

-It’s THE beginning, the fresh start all of our hearts long for.
-It isn’t about fluffy bunnies and pastel colors — it’s about the radical death, relentless love and revolutionary power of our God.
+It’s THE beginning, the fresh start all hearts long for.
+It isn’t about fluffy bunnies and pastel colors — it’s about the radical death, relentless love and revolutionary power of God.

-The cross, the empty grave and the resurrected Jesus not only give us a reason to hope for change, they give us the power to change.
-Rather than us trying to change from our own efforts, the resurrection changes us.
+The cross, the empty grave and the resurrected Jesus not only give a reason to hope for change, they give the power to change.
+Rather than us trying to change from our own efforts, the resurrection changes you.

-In Romans 8 (English Standard Version), Paul reminds us: “If the Spirit of Him who raised Jesus from the dead dwells in you, He who raised Christ Jesus from the dead will also give life to your mortal bodies through His Spirit who dwells in you.”
+In Romans 8 (English Standard Version), Paul says: “If the Spirit of Him who raised Jesus from the dead dwells in you, He who raised Christ Jesus from the dead will also give life to your mortal bodies through His Spirit who dwells in you.”

 And in 2 Corinthians 5:17 (ESV), “Therefore, if anyone is in Christ, he is a new creation.
 The old has passed away; behold, the new has come.”